Tring to Berkhamsted via Tom's Hill Walk

 14. Turn right along Princes Riding path.
 In 170 metres you come to a tarmac cross path.
 Turn left onto this path and keep ahead, with a golf green on your left.
 You are now on the access drive to Old Park Lodge.

 15. You pass on your left the red brick Old Park Lodge , an unusual lodge with a sundial on its front elevation.
-Cross over grass then an earth track and look out ahead for a footpath marker post with a "Pedestrian Route" sign (which users blue letters), which directs you past and alongside a barn on your left then downhill through light woodland, in 100 metres coming out onto a golf course.
+Cross over grass then an earth track and look out ahead for a footpath marker post with a blue-and-white "Pedestrian Route" sign, which directs you past and alongside a barn on your left then downhill through light woodland, in 100 metres coming out onto a golf course.
 Directly ahead of you is the large clubhouse, the 19th hole.

 16. Follow directional signs and yellow topped markers down over a fairway then uphill, passing to the left of the clubhouse.
 You keep ahead , skirting woods until you come out onto a tarmac access road.
 Pass a timber clad building on your right and keep ahead along the road.
 In 200 metres at a road T-junction, cross over , then a grassy verge and at a footpath sign to your right [!] take the hedged alleyway between two houses, gently downhill.